RAYS OF SUNSHINE CHILDREN’S CHARITY

 Rays of Sunshine is committed to creating a safe environment in which young people can feel comfortable and secure while engaged in any of Rays of Sunshine’s, events or initiatives.
 Those representing the charity should show respect and understanding for individual’s rights, safety and welfare at all times and conduct themselves in a way that reflects the ethos and principles of Rays of Sunshine.

-2.2 Guidelines for all Rays of Sunshine Employees and Volunteers
+2.2 Code of Conduct for all Rays of Sunshine Employees and Volunteers

 Employees and volunteers should be committed to: